ParaCoToUl/noarr-pipelines/docs/hub.md

 });
 ```

-As you can see, the *dataflow strategy* can be changed by calling:
+As we can see, the *dataflow strategy* can be changed by calling:

 ```cpp
 my_hub.flow_data_to(my_link);